saschavonpapenCB/couchbase-fastapi-realworld/README.md

 This codebase was created to demonstrate a fully fledged fullstack application built with [FastAPI](https://github.com/tiangolo/fastapi) + Couchbase including CRUD operations, authentication, routing, pagination, and more.

-For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.
+For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repository.

 # How it works